 MR. NEUHAUS: Thank you, Mr. Supervisor, Mayor and Members of the Board, Members of the Public.
 It's not really normal for the County Executive to be at local meetings like this but I will tell you a few months ago I held a public forum at the Chester Elementary School, it was standing room only, and I held it because the meeting that was held here during the winter didn't afford the public to be able to come to the meeting.
 As a former supervisor and a councilman I had a lot of meetings I didn't want to go to and I had a lot of things I didn't want to hear, but you have to do it.
-That's our job

-1 PUBLIC HEARING 2 as elected officials.
-No matter what the message 3 is, we need to hear from the people and we need to accommodate them.
-So that has mobilized and 5 galvanized what you see behind me today.
-6 Supervisors and mayors from all over Orange 7 County, from Crawford to Deer Park and everywhere 8 in between, have supported what the County 9 started, and that was to run a parallel SEQRA 10 process.
-11 At the end of the day when you talk about 12 an annexation, the decision is really one, is this in the overall best interest of the public.
-13 14 Is this in the overall best interest of the 15 public.
-We started that study a few weeks ago 16 and we have some preliminary results.
-17
+That's our job as elected officials.
+No matter what the message is, we need to hear from the people and we need to accommodate them.
+So that has mobilized and galvanized what you see behind me today.
+Supervisors and mayors from all over Orange County, from Crawford to Deer Park and everywhere in between, have supported what the County started, and that was to run a parallel SEQRA process.

+At the end of the day when you talk about an annexation, the decision is really one, is this in the overall best interest of the public.
 Is this in the overall best interest of the public.
 We started that study a few weeks ago and we have some preliminary results.
 Those preliminary results, I'm going to say about twelve of them today and then I'm going to utilize the next week-and-a-half up until the June 22nd deadline to submit comments in writing on behalf of the County.
 But that initial question, is this in the best interest of the public, I will tell you my friends it's no.

-(Applause.)
+24 (Applause.)